Snap-Engineering-Academy-2023/react_native_lab1/README.md

 ### To run
 1. Fork this repo!
 2. Git clone the forked repo.
-3. In your terminal, run `yarn install`
+3. In terminal, move to the project folder then run `yarn`
-4. Then launch the project with `expo start`
+4. Then launch the project with `yarn expo start`

 ## Then try to complete the following: